|Nutritional Guidelines (per serving)|

 Speaking of which, this recipe is also a great way to use up any little nubs of hard cheese hiding in the back of your refrigerator.
 You can use practically any type of cheese - some to try are Cheddar, Gruyere, Asiago, Parmigiano-Reggiano or Manchego.

-These cheese croutons can be tossed into salad, but are just as good sprinkled over a bowl of soup.
+These cheese croutons can be tossed into a salad, but are just as good sprinkled over a bowl of soup.

 Preheat oven to 325 F.